Mario Is Missing!: Development and release

 Nintendo later re-released the game for their own video game consoles.
-In the United States, The Software Toolworks had released the NES and SNES versions by June 1993.
-By October 1993, Mindscape had published said NES and SNES versions in Europe.
-The SNES version used audio and visual assets from Super Mario World.
-The DOS version uses stretched-out character animations unlike the later versions.
+In the United States, The Software Toolworks had released the NES and Super NES versions by June 1993.
+By October 1993, Mindscape had published said NES and Super NES versions in Europe.
+The Super NES version used audio and visual assets from Super Mario World.
+The MS-DOS version uses stretched-out character animations unlike the later versions.
+The MS-DOS version was programmed by Jeff Chasen.

 In the United States, The Software Toolworks released a Macintosh version on CD-ROM and floppy disks in June 1994 under the title Mario Is Missing!
 CD-ROM Deluxe.
 The new version included 127 QuickTime clips featuring 99 landmarks, like the Golden Gate Bridge and the Great Wall of China.